-Audi’s renewed focus on upper-class models, including Speedboat projects Audi Artemis and Audi Apollon could mean that the budget range from the four-ringed brand comes well into the decade.
+Audi’s renewed focus on upper-class models, including Speedboat projects Audi Artemis and Audi Apollon could mean that the budget range from the four-ringed brand is not a big priority.
 Then there is the cap on how far down Audi would go in the future with EVs, bringing us to the topic of the Audi Q1.

-Duesmann told Autocar UK last month in indirect terms that future Audi electric cars don’t include an Audi Q1 e-tron.
+Duesmann told Autocar in February 2021 in indirect terms that future Audi electric cars don’t include an Audi Q1 e-tron.
 “We will certainly offer Q2s and the like.
 That might be the new entry level for us; we might not do anything smaller,” he said, laying to rest Euro media speculations of an electro-micro-SUV.

 ‘MEB-Lite’ to support VW Group’s downward expansion in EVs

 The VW Group offers synergies for Audi to generate models faster than competitors.
 With Seat back in the driver seat of the ID.
-Entry project, this week it was confirmed that the crossover-styled Seat Urbano (unofficial name) is to launch in 2025.
+Entry project, it was confirmed that the crossover-styled Seat Urbano (unofficial name) is to launch in 2025.
 On its heels would come the VW ID.2 and a Skoda derivate.
-The specialized version of the MEB platform developed for the base cars could be borrowed by Audi for the A2 e-tron, placing the launch around 2026.
-The urban Audi electric car could be positioned in the 25,000-30,000 Euro (30,000-35,000 USD) price range.
+If the PPE or the standard MEB is proving costly, the specialized version of the MEB platform developed for the base cars could be borrowed by Audi for the A2 e-tron, placing the launch around 2026.
+The urban Audi electric car could be positioned in the 30,000-35,000 Euro (36,000-42,000 USD) price range.

-To leverage economies of scale, the Audi electric car will share the bulk of its parts, such as battery pack, electric motors, aircon and ventilation systems, infotainment units and other interior components, with the siblings from VW and Seat.
+To leverage economies of scale, the Audi electric car can share the bulk of its parts, such as battery pack, electric motors, aircon and ventilation systems, infotainment units, and other interior components, with the siblings from VW and Seat.

 Is there a plan for Audi to launch a Q1?

-No, Audi’s CEO Markus Duesmann confirmed this year that the Q2 would stay as the brand’s entry-level model even in the future.
+No. Audi’s CEO Markus Duesmann has confirmed that the Q2 would stay as the brand’s entry-level SUV even in the future.